Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 ![schpc_hires_yes](quirk_collide_img/schpc_hires_yes.jpg)

 No regressions or unusual behavior has yet been observed with this change.
+You'll also be glad to hear that sw8 copter is now 100% playable.